haiwen/seafile-admin-docs/manual/config/README.md

 * [ccnet.conf](ccnet-conf.md): contains the LDAP settings
 * [seafile.conf](seafile-conf.md): contains settings for seafile daemon and fileserver.
 * [seahub_settings.py](seahub_settings_py.md): contains settings for Seahub

-There is one additional config file in the pro edition:

-* [seafevents.conf](seafevents-conf.md): contains settings for search and documents preview
+* [seafevents.conf](seafevents-conf.md): contains settings for background tasks and file search

-Note: Since version 5.0.0, you can also modify most of the config items via web interface.The config items are saved in database table (seahub-db/constance_config).
+You can also modify most of the config items via web interface.The config items are saved in database table (seahub-db/constance_config).
 They have a higher priority over the items in config files.

 ![Seafile Config via Web](../images/seafile-server-config.png)